Vthehusky/Autonomous-AI-Racecar/README.md

 ## Firmware development ##

 The implementation of the basic drive features of steering control and mobility based on perception have been taken care of, via the scipts in jetracer and notebooks directories.
-However, the firmware is not based on a middleware like ROS.

 Hence, I am currently working to encapsulate the entire functionality in ROS.
 The original Tamiya based build also did not use any localization techniques.
 This will be a new update to my custom build.
 I will most likely use dead reckoning combined with landmark detection and tracking to implement localization on offline maps.
-I do not have a LiDAR sensor at the moment, but I will implement Adaptive Monte Carlo Localization (AMCL), as soon as I buy one since I have already implemented a localization mechanism based off AMCL in ROS (https://bitbucket.org/vinaypra/vinaypra_navfivedays/src/master/).
+I do not have a LiDAR sensor at the moment, but the idea is to implement Adaptive Monte Carlo Localization (AMCL) since I have already implemented a localization mechanism based off AMCL in ROS (https://bitbucket.org/vinaypra/vinaypra_navfivedays/src/master/).

-## Update (06/03/2021) : Firmware development - Added CAN to ROS based framework ##
+## Update: Firmware development - Added CAN to ROS based framework ##

 The actual codebase has been imported from another personal repository on BitBucked.
 The implementation is maintained at - https://bitbucket.org/vinaypra/autonomous_vehicles/src/master/